Eucalyptus globulus; E. globulus

 The medicinal parts of the eucalyptus plant are the oil extracted from the fresh leaves and branch tips as well as the dried leaves.

-Eucalyptus Oil is used as a stimulant and antiseptic gargle.
+Eucalyptus oil is used as a stimulant and antiseptic gargle.
 Locally applied, it impairs sensibility.
-It increases cardiac action.
+It also increases cardiac action.
+Eucalyptus essential oil is cooling, stimulating and penetrating and inspires feelings of emotional balance.
+It is useful during the changing seasons.

 Eucalyptus oil is a powerful antiseptic.
 It is used to treat pyorrhea (gum disease), and is used on burns to prevent infections.
 The essential oil, breathed in a steam, will help clear the sinuses, as will the steam from boiling the leaves.